larsjuhljensen/JensenLab/_pages/training_stringapp.md

 _Which additional attribute column do you get in the **Node Table** for a disease query compared to a protein query?
 (Hint: check the last column.)_

-### 1.4 Query for a topic in PubMed
+### 1.4 PubMed queries

 Go to the menu **File → Import → Network → Public Databases**.
 In the import dialog, choose **STRING: PubMed query** as **Data Source** and type query representing a topic of interest into the **PubMed Query** field (e.g. jet-lag).
 You can use any query that would work on the PubMed website, but it should obviously a topic with related genes or proteins.
 The stringApp will query PubMed for the abstracts, find the top-N proteins (by default 100) associated with these abstracts, and retrieve a STRING network for them.

 _Which attribute column do you get in the **Node Table** for a PubMed query compared to a disease query?
 (Hint: check the last columns.)_

-### 1.5 Try the new Cytoscape search interface
+### 1.5 New search interface

+The types of queries described above can alternatively be performed through the new Cytoscape search interface.
 Click on the drop-down menu with an icon on it, located on the left side below the **Network** tab in the **Control Panel**.
 Select one of the four possible STRING queries and directly enter your query in the text field.
 To change settings such as organism, click the ☰ button next to the text field.
 Finally, click the 🔍 button to retrieve a STRING network for your query.

 ## Exercise 2